 Polyester is widely popular among manufacturers due to its many excellent properties.
 It has excellent strength and lifespan, is not easily deformed, and has excellent wrinkle resistance, reducing the need for ironing.

-This fabric also boasts excellent breathability and quick-drying properties, making it ideal for travel and sportswear.
+Many woven and knitted polyester styles feature great quick-drying performance.
+Specially engineered polyester fabrics also achieve good air permeability, making them ideal for travel and sportswear.
 It is tear-resistant, abrasion-resistant, and resistant to sun fading, maintaining its appearance and performance even after prolonged use.
 It can be processed into a variety of products suitable for various scenarios.

 Disadvantages of Polyester